accelerex-developer/RexPayiOS/README.md

 More information will be out soon on this.

-## :heavy_dollar_sign: Making Payments via Switui project
+## :heavy_dollar_sign: Initializing the SDK
-To make payment, You initialize a charge object with an amount, customer email  & reference.
+To initialise the SDK in a SwiftUI project payment, check the code below.

 ```
 import SwiftUI
 import RexpaySDK